What Is Conversation Intelligence Software?

 Sales and customer teams use summaries and timestamps to align on next steps without manual note-taking.
 Lightweight integrations help route summaries to productivity tools and CRMs for follow-up workflows.
 Fathom emphasizes speed and simplicity over advanced analytics, making it accessible for individual reps and small teams.

-The free tier provides unlimited recordings and transcription with instant call summaries, though advanced AI features (action items, follow-up emails, Ask Fathom conversational assistant) are limited to 5 meetings per month, and CRM sync is limited to 3 users per email domain.
-This makes Fathom a practical option for individuals testing conversation intelligence or small teams who need basic meeting documentation without enterprise features.
+The free tier provides unlimited recordings and transcription with instant call summaries, though advanced AI features — including action items, follow-up emails, and the Ask Fathom conversational assistant — are limited to 5 meetings per month, and CRM sync is limited to 3 users per email domain.
+Fathom is a practical starting point for individuals testing conversation intelligence or small teams who need basic meeting documentation.
+Revenue teams that need coaching workflows, pipeline inspection, or enterprise CRM write-back will need to evaluate paid tiers or alternative platforms.

-Free tier with rapid onboarding and no credit card required (advanced AI features limited to 5 meetings/month)
+Free tier with rapid onboarding and no credit card required (advanced AI features limited to 5 meetings per month)

 Automated summaries and timestamps for quick meeting recaps